 For one 4 x 4-foot raised bed.
 (Multiply amounts to fill larger beds.)

-1 bag (2 to 3-cubic feet) compost or composted cow manure
+- 2 to 3-cubic feet of compost or composted manure

-2-inch layer of shredded leaves or grass clipping.
+- 2-inch layer of shredded leaves or grass clippings.

 If you use grass, make sure the clippings are not from a lawn that has been sprayed with herbicides or been fertilized with a food that contains granular herbicides to kill weeds.
 Both persist and will kill plants beds up to three years after the initial application.